srackham/drake/README.md

 ## Tips for using Drake
+- A shell alias shortcut can be set to run the default drakefile:

+      alias drake="deno -A Drakefile.ts"

 - Use shell quoting and escapes to pass command-line variable values containing spaces or special characters e.g. `"title=Foo & bar"`.